sebanc/brunch/README.md

 ```
 sudo umount ~/tmpmount
 ```
+8. Disable "Fast startup" in Windows (refer to online resources).
-8. Reboot your computer and boot from USB flash drive / SD card.
+9. Reboot your computer and boot from USB flash drive / SD card.

 The GRUB menu should appear, select "ChromeOS (boot from disk image)" and you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS from your HDD.